langly/ppl/readme.md

 ## Books

 * [Mountain Flying Bible](https://www.mountainflying.com/products/mfbr_info.html) Gives a bit more practical approach to flying.
-* [Stick and Rudder](https://www.amazon.com/Stick-Rudder-Explanation-Art-Flying/dp/0070362408) This I believe it the actual bible.
+* [Stick and Rudder](https://www.amazon.com/Stick-Rudder-Explanation-Art-Flying/dp/0070362408) Old but good one.
+However, a very feel good book, more than technical.

 ## Engine Systems.